forrestjgq/lsp/thread/pwpt/pthread7.md

     return (status2 != 0 ? status2 : status);
 }
 ```
 Part 6 shows rwlreadunlock.
-This function essentially reverses the effect of rwl\_readlock or rwl\_tryreadlock, by decreasing the count of active readers (r\_active).
+This function essentially reverses the effect of **rwl\_readlock** or **rwl\_tryreadlock**, by decreasing the count of active readers (**r\_active**).

 If there are no more active readers, and at least one thread is waiting for write access, signal the write condition variable to unblock one.
 Note that there is a race here, and whether you should be concerned about it depends on your notion of what should happen.
-If another thread that is interested in read access calls rwl\_readlock or rwl\_tryreadlock before the awakened writer can run, the reader may "win," despite the fact that we just selected a writer.
+If another thread that is interested in read access calls **rwl\_readlock** or **rwl\_tryreadlock** before the awakened writer can run, the reader may "win," despite the fact that we just selected a writer.

 Because our version of read/write locks has "reader preference," this is what we usually want to happen-the writer will determine that it has failed and will resume waiting.
 (It received a spurious wakeup.)
 If the implementation changes to prefer writers, the spurious wakeup will not occur, because the potential reader would have to block.
-The waiter we just unblocked cannot decrease w\_wait until it actually claims the lock.
+The waiter we just unblocked cannot decrease **w\_wait** until it actually claims the lock.

 ```c
 /*  rwlock.c part 6 rwl_readunlock  */